Computer Science Curriculum

 We offer a variety of introductory classes for students with different interests and preparation.
-The class that exposes students to the heart of the discipline and is the gateway to all advanced classes is CS111: Computer Programming and Problem Solving, which introduces students to Java programming and more importantly, the big ideas that run through the rest of the curriculum.
+The class that exposes students to the heart of the discipline and is the gateway to all advanced classes is CS111: Computer Programming and Problem Solving, which introduces students to Python programming and more importantly, the big ideas that run through the rest of the curriculum.

 Science and Math majors who want a good command of tools necessary to use computers in scientific work, such as MATLAB, should consider CS112: Computation in the Sciences, which introduces the MATLAB programming language.

 None of CS110, CS111, CS112, CS114 or CS117 has any prerequisites, but all assume a basic familiarity with using computers as tools.
 You should consult our guide for Choosing an Introductory CS Course for more information (and feel free to talk to a faculty member about your options!).